-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Cardiol Therapeutics Inc. and its subsidiary (the "Corporation" or "Cardiol") constitutes management of the Corporation's ("Management") review of the factors that affected the Corporation's financial and operating performance for the three and nine months ended September 30, 2024 (the "2024 Fiscal Period").
-This discussion should be read in conjunction with the consolidated financial statements for the years ended December 31, 2023, 2022, and 2021, and the unaudited condensed interim consolidated financial statements for the three and nine months ended September 30, 2024 ("Financial Statements"), together with the respective notes thereto.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Cardiol Therapeutics Inc. and its subsidiary (the "Corporation" or "Cardiol") constitutes management of the Corporation's ("Management") review of the factors that affected the Corporation's financial and operating performance for the three months ended March 31, 2025 (the "2025 Fiscal Period").
+This discussion should be read in conjunction with the consolidated financial statements for the years ended December 31, 2024, and 2023, and the unaudited condensed interim consolidated financial statements for the three months ended March 31, 2025 ("Financial Statements"), together with the respective notes thereto.
 The Financial Statements and the financial information contained in this MD&A are derived from the Financial Statements prepared in accordance with International Accounting Standard 34, Interim Financial Reporting.
-Accordingly, they do not include all of the information required for full annual financial statements required by International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Financial Reporting Interpretations Committee ("IFRIC").
+Accordingly, they do not include all of the information required for full annual financial statements required by International Financial Reporting Standards and International Accounting Standard as issued by the International Accounting Standards Board (IASB) and Interpretations (collectively "IFRS Accounting Standards").
 In the opinion of Management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.

-This MD&A is dated November 11, 2024.
+This MD&A is dated May 14, 2025.
 All dollar amounts in this MD&A are reported in Canadian dollars, unless otherwise stated.
 Unless otherwise noted or the context indicates otherwise, the terms "we", "us", "our", "Cardiol", the "Company" or the "Corporation" refer to Cardiol Therapeutics Inc. and its subsidiary.

-This MD&A is presented current to November 11, 2024, unless otherwise stated.
+This MD&A is presented current to May 14, 2025, unless otherwise stated.
 The financial information presented in this MD&A is derived from the Financial Statements.
 This MD&A contains forward-looking statements that involve risks, uncertainties, and assumptions, including statements regarding anticipated developments in future financial periods and our plans and objectives.
 There can be no assurance that such information will prove to be accurate, and readers are cautioned not to place undue reliance on such forward-looking statements.
 See "Forward-Looking Statements" and "Risk Factors".